HabibGalayr/HabibGalayr.github.io/index.md

 ### Spatial Data
 [Crime Map in London](http://example.com/)
 <img src="images/Lon_Chlo.jpg?raw=true"/>
 Using SQL & SpatiaLite to create a chloropleth map which shows total counts of crime per 1000 persons in the London area.
-The darker the shade the higher rate of crime, inner London shows higher rate of crime (131 counts of crime per 1000 persons).
+The darker the shade the higher rate of crime, Inner London shows higher rate of crime (131 counts of crime per 1000 persons).

 ---